Home Services Laparoscopic Surgery for Ovarian Torsion

 Limited Accessibility

-Laparoscopicovarain or uterine or tubal surgery is usually done by a gynecologist with specialized training and experience in laparoscopic surgery.
+Laparoscopic ovarain or uterine or tubal surgery is usually done by a gynaecologist with specialized training and experience in laparoscopic surgery.
 It becomes prudent to choose a qualified and experienced surgeon who can ensure a successful outcome with minimal complications.

 Book An Appointment